banderson20/sql-challenge/README.md

 # sql-challenge

-My sql file with the homework on it is in EmployeeSQL folder and its the homeworkfile.sql.
+My sql file with the homework in it is in EmployeeSQL folder and its the homeworkfile.sql.
 In that file I also have an image of the ERD and the ERD file that I downloaded and put in pgAdmin4